networknt/light-doc/content/en/tutorial/open-banking/security/_index.md

 ```

 Now, let's check in the security folder for all four projects.

 At this moment, all four services are functioning.
-Let's build docker images and publish them to the docker hub.
+Let's build Docker images and publish them to the docker hub.

 ```
 cd ~/open-banking/accounts/security